rarebreed/mercury/README.md

 ## What does reactive solve?

+Note: you might want to read my [functional reactive programming notes][-frp-notes] as well

 I will wager that most programmers over about 26 probably didn't learn about reactive or even functional programming.
 So let's start with something familiar; how we program in an imperative and synchronous fashion.